 The NIHR Global Health Research Unit on Respiratory Health (RESPIRE) aims to reduce the impact and number of deaths caused by respiratory diseases in Asia in partnership with collaborators from four Asian countries – Bangladesh, India, Malaysia and Pakistan.

-Organised by RESPIRE Malaysia, a recent one-day workshop was designed to engage with stakeholders from the area involved in the programme.
+Organised by RESPIRE Malaysia, the one-day workshop was designed to engage with stakeholders from the area involved in the programme.

 A new model for engagement